 Homophobic hate crime is a criminal offence which is felt (by the victim or anyone else) to come from the offender’s anger towards the victim’s sexuality (or what the offender thinks the victim’s sexuality is).

-- is a strong supporter of LGBT Police Liaison Officers and how they build confidence with the LGBT community
+The Mayor is also a strong supporter of LGBT+ Police Liaison Officers and how they build confidence with the LGBT+ community